Data augmentation instead of explicit regularization: Results

-This highly contrasts with the performance of the models trained without explicit regularization (top, purple bars).
+This highly contrasts with the performance of the models trained without explicit regularization (top, squared blue dots).
 With a deeper architecture, these models achieve slightly better performance, effectively exploiting the increased capacity.
 With a shallower architecture, they achieve only slightly worse performance\footnote{Note that the shallower models trained with neither explicit regularization nor data augmentation achieve even better accuracy than their counterpart with the original architecture, probably due to the reduction of overfitting provided by the reduced capacity.}.
 Thus, these models seem to more naturally adapt to the new architecture and data augmentation becomes beneficial.

 It is worth commenting on the particular case of the CIFAR-100 benchmark, where the difference between the models with and without explicit regularization is even more pronounced, in general.
-It is a common practice in object recognition papers to tune the parameters for CIFAR-10 and then test the performance on CIFAR-100 with the same hyperparameters.
+It is common practice in object recognition papers to tune the parameters for CIFAR-10 and then test the performance on CIFAR-100 with the same hyperparameters.
 Therefore, these are typically less suitable for CIFAR-100.
 We believe this is the reason why the benefits of data augmentation seem even more pronounced on CIFAR-100 in our experiments.

-In sum, these results highlight another crucial advantage of data augmentation: the effectiveness of its hyperparameters, that is the type of image transformations, depend mostly on the type of data, rather than on the particular architecture or amount of available training data, unlike explicit regularization hyperparameters.
-Therefore, removing explicit regularization and training with data augmentation increases the flexibility of the models.
+In sum, these results highlight another crucial advantage of data augmentation: the effectiveness of its hyperparameters, that is the type of image transformations, depend mostly on the type of data, rather than on the particular architecture or amount of available training data, unlike explicit regularization hyperparameters, which require specific fine-tuning.
+Therefore, removing explicit regularization and training with data augmentation increases the flexibility of the models and their computational efficiency, hence reducing the environmental impact \cite{schwartz2019greenai}.